Drug Trafficking Lawyer in Fort Worth

 Request a Free In-Person Consultation to Begin Your Defense

 The Texas Controlled Substances Act defines drug trafficking as the delivery or distribution of a controlled substance across state or international lines.
 Because of Texas’ geographic location bordering Mexico, it is one of the largest drug trafficking areas in the United States.
 Therefore, law enforcement tends to be more attentive and eager to convict anyone suspected of transporting drugs.
-At Goza & Carreras, Attorneys at Law, our team includes a former prosecutor who is board certified in criminal defense by the Texas Board of Legal Specialization.
+At The Carreras Law Group, P.C., our attorney is a former prosecutor who is board certified in criminal defense by the Texas Board of Legal Specialization.

 Penalties for Drug Trafficking